gpanunzi/JCDM-case-study/README.md

 Here we have created a tutorial, using simulated data, to show how inlabru can be used to fit a model similar to the one in the paper:

 "Integration of presence-only data from several data sources.
-A case study on dolphins' spatial distribution" by S. Martino; D. Pace et al accepted for publication in Ecography (DOI 10.1111/ecog.05843)
+A case study on dolphins' spatial distribution" by S. Martino; D. Pace et al accepted for publication in Ecography (https://doi.org/10.1111/ecog.05843)

 but based on simulated data.